recallnet/ceramic-tests/README.md

 The script will create a `topology.svg` (view it in a browser) of how each of the nodes are connected to one another.

+## Using make

+Make provides targets for each flavor of test, i.e. `make smoke-test` or `make prop-test`.
+These targets leverage the `ceramic-tests-driver` to create the network and run the test image.

 ## Contributing